 The Weaver Health Building is named for the late Charles F. Weaver of Ashland, Kentucky, who served on the Board of Regents at Eastern from 1920 to 1932.
 It is one of the largest and best equipped buildings on the campus.
-In it there are two gymnasiums, one 110 feet by 90 feet and one 74 feet by 40 feet; a large variety of physical education apparatus; an official-size tile swimming pool equipped with machinery for heating, filtering, and purifying all water that enters the pool; more than 1,200 steel lockers for the use of the students; offices of members of the health and physical education staff; several classrooms; ROTC headquarters; and the bacteriology laboratory.
+In it there are two gymnasiums, one 110 feet by 120 feet and one 74 feet by 40 feet; a large variety of physical education apparatus; an official-size tile swimming pool equipped with machinery for heating, filtering, and purifying all water that enters the pool; more than 1,200 steel lockers for the use of the students; offices of members of the health and physical education staff; several classrooms; and ROTC head-quarters.